Skip to content

 The catalyst for this project was a nearly $30,000 grant awarded to the NWTF from the New Hampshire State Conservation Committee via the Moose Plate Grant.
 Since 1946, the NHSCC has provided Moose Plate funds to support essential conservation activities throughout the state, and the recent work on the White Mountain National Forest was no exception.

-With additional contributions from the New Hampshire NWTF State Chapter and stewardship funds from the Forest Service, partners were able to leverage funds from the Moose Plate grant to garner an additional $81,000 and accomplish over 50 acres worth of wildlife openings within the national forest
+With additional contributions from the New Hampshire NWTF State Chapter and stewardship funds from the Forest Service, partners were able to leverage funds from the Moose Plate grant to garner an additional $81,000 and accomplish over 50 acres worth of wildlife openings within the national forest.

 "The Moose Plate Grant we received was a tremendous shot in the arm for our conservation efforts in New Hampshire," said Matt DiBona, NWTF New England district biologist.
 "It allowed us to leverage NWTF and Forest Service funds to have a larger conservation impact that would not have been possible otherwise.
 We're very grateful to everyone in New Hampshire who purchases a moose plate and supports conservation efforts in the Granite State!"